 To be able to write, a child must develop a two-fold skill.
 He must commit to memory, the shape of the letters and their corresponding sounds and he must develop the muscular skill necessary for using the pencil with control.
 For a child to try to acquire both aspects of this skill at the same time is often discouraging and frustrating.
 It is extremely difficult for him to try to learn the path for making the letters at the same time that he is trying to learn how to move the pencil with control.
 Materials such as sandpaper letters and metal insets familiarize the child with how the hand needs to move to write the letter.

 To go from writing to reading, children use the movable alphabet.
-The child takes objects from the classroom e.g. cup, nut, can, and will sound the letters out.
+The child takes objects from the classroom e.g. cup, nut, can and will sound out the letters.
 Then on to matching words and pictures, command cards, and phonograms.
 Gradually the child learns the irregular words and words with two or three syllables.
 The child’s interest in reading is never stifled by monotony.
 Rather, it is cultivated as the most important key to future reading.

-The last sequence of the academia is geography, grammar, botany, history.
-These works include the puzzle maps, land and water formations, the grammar materials, botany cabinets, and the time lines.
+These works include the geography, puzzle maps, land and water formations, the language materials, botany cabinets, biology classification materials, and the timelines.

 Why then, is early learning essential?
 The reason is because at this age youngsters can joyfully absorb many abstract concepts if they encounter them in material that they can manipulate.
 The Montessori classroom children can hold units, cylinders, spheres, or fractions in their hands.
 The materials which demonstrate concepts for them serve as touch-stones in their memories for many years, touchstones that will clarify these difficult abstract terms whenever they experience them in future learning situations.

 To find out more about our Montessori Primary Education program please complete the brief form below or call us at: 480-966-7606.
-Thanks.
+Thank You.